Hermann Muhs: Reich Ministry for Church Affairs

 In July 1933, Muhs became a Senator for the State Church of Hanover.
 Then on 19 November 1936, he was named the Permanent Deputy to the Reichsminister for Church Affairs, Hanns Kerrl.
 This was followed on 19 April 1937 by his appointment as Staatssekretär (State Secretary) and Leader of the Central Department of the Ministry.
+Also, Prussian Minister president Hermann Göring appointed him as a member of the Prussian State Council.

 One of the most implacable persecutors of the churches, his heavy handed efforts to bring them into line with Nazi ideology repeatedly met with resistance in church circles.
 This repudiation of his actions by the churches resulted in a loss of confidence in him.
 Kerrl responded by limiting the number of Muhs' speeches and public appearances.

 Muhs had been a member of the Schutzstaffel (SS) since 1 June 1931.
 He attained the rank of SS-Oberführer on 9 November 1938 and was attached to the staff of Reichsführer Heinrich Himmler.
 However, on 17 March 1941, Muhs attended the funeral of Cardinal Karl Joseph Schulte in Cologne Cathedral wearing his SS uniform.
 This was against the orders of Himmler, who sought to enforce a strict separation between the SS and the Church.
 Therefore, on 2 April, Muhs was expelled from the SS.

 Despite this setback, after the death of Hanns Kerrl on 14 December 1941, Muhs was named Acting Leader of the Reich Ministry for Church Affairs.
 He assumed the duties of the deceased Reichsminister, though without the official title.
 His appointment was made permanent on 16 January 1942 and he continued to head the Ministry until the end of the Nazi regime on 8 May 1945.
 He retained his position as State Secretary and also succeeded Kerrl as Leader of the Reich Office of Regional Planning.